-The term “enabler” is a catch-all for anyone that supports, condones, or catalyzes bad or uncommon behavior to others.
-The term enabler is usually associated with high-profile substance abuse and addiction.
-It can also apply to individuals that enable other types of potentially destructive behavior.
-So how can you answer the question “am I an enabler?”
+The term “enabler” is a catch-all phrase for anyone who supports, condones, or catalyzes bad or uncommon behavior in others.
+The term “enabler” is most often associated with high-profile substance use and addiction.
+It can also apply to individuals who enable other types of potentially destructive behavior.
+So how can you answer the question, “am I an enabler?”

-It first helps to understand what the term enabler means in a clinical and mental health context as well as a social context.
-Enablers can appear as either a consistent influence on a person’s behavior or within a sudden situation.
+It first helps to understand what the term “enabler” means in a clinical and mental health context as well as a social context.
+Enablers can appear as either a consistent influence on a person’s behavior or within a sudden, perhaps unexpected, situation.
 For example, an enabler at a large house party may encourage strangers and other guests to binge drink for just that evening.
+This enabler may have a devastating effect on these strangers without ever even knowing it.

 The Definition of an Enabler

-An enabler by the basic dictionary definition is any person that “makes something possible (in general), or a someone that encourages self-destructive behavior in another person.”
+Let’s look at an enabler by a basic dictionary definition.
+A dictionary definite of an enabler means any person who makes something possible (in general).
+It could also mean someone who encourages self-destructive behavior in another person.
 Basically, an enabler in terms of behavioral context is someone who encourages others to behave badly/irresponsibly/self-destructively.

 Enablers tend to think that their viewpoint is the correct one or that another person is flawed in some way, which catalyzes enabling behavior.
-Enablers are especially dangerous if they are in relationships, friendships, or other associations with individuals that have addiction issues.
+Enablers are especially dangerous if they are in relationships, friendships, or other close associations with individuals who have addiction issues.
+People tend to look to friends and loved ones for guidance.
+If you’re helping lead someone in the wrong direction, that is obviously a problem.

-Many enablers may not understand some of their key behaviors and traits that lead to enablement of others’ bad behaviors or substance abuse:
+Many enablers may not understand some of their key behaviors and traits that lead to enablement of others’ bad behaviors or substance use:

 Enablers tend to have personality traits that deflect, blame, or guilt other individuals into using substances or questioning their behavior.
 A list of enabling traits to look out for include: